Switch your banking to BNZ

 Tip — Look back over the transaction history of your old accounts to find out all the people who pay money into your accounts and all the people you pay money too.
 You should look back over 13 months so you don’t miss any annual payments.

-Automatic payments, bill payments
+4: Automatic and bill payments

 You can set up all your automatic payments and bill payments through Internet banking if you have registered for Internet banking.